SQConnect/Quantify-Public-documentation/MASTER_MANUAL.md

 The futures framework (`src/futures/`) provides tools for trading futures contracts, including complex multi-leg spreads.

 - **`FuturesHelper`**: This is the main interface for fetching futures contract chains and placing orders.
+Chains are always sorted by expiry in the broker.
 - **Built-in Spreads**: The framework has built-in support for common futures spreads:
     - **Calendar Spreads**: Trading the futures curve shape.
     - **Intermarket Spreads**: Trading related commodities (e.g., WTI vs. Brent Crude).